Park update for May 18: The Spur and Coach Passage at 30th Street and 10th Avenue are currently closed.

 The High Line is a public park built on a historic freight rail line elevated above the streets on Manhattan’s West Side.
 Saved from demolition by neighborhood residents and the City of New York, the High Line opened in 2009 as a hybrid public space where visitors experience nature, art, and design.

-Access to the High Line is possible via any of the access points listed below.
-The High Line is fully wheelchair accessible.
+Access to the High Line is possible via the stairs, ramps, and elevators listed below.

 Subway